Fast differentiation of hyperbolic chaos: Projection operators on derivative-like u -vectors

-For derivative-like $u$-vectors defined in appendix~\ref{a:derivative}, only one entry is not in $V^u$ in each summand, hence, we can extend the definition of projection operators for one-vectors to $\cD_e$, by applying the projection on the one exceptional entry in each summand.
+For derivative-like $u$-vectors, $\cD^u$, defined in appendix~\ref{a:derivative}, only one entry is not in $V^u$ in each wedge product; hence, we can extend the definition of projection operators from one-vectors to $\cD^u$, by applying the projection on the one exceptional entry in each wedge product.
+Notice that, in general, we can not extend our definitions to $\wedge^u T_K\cM$ while keeping all the good properties; we must work in $\cD^u$.
 In this section, $e\in\wedge^u V^u$ by default.

-\begin{definition} The projection operator $P$ on $p\in\cD_e$ is
+\begin{definition} The projection operator $P$ on $p\in\cD^u$ is

 where $P$ on the right side is the projection operator on one-vectors. \end{definition}